Multi-cloud Object Storage for AI

 It's Easy to Get Going

-To use Tigris, you need a Fly.io account.
-If you don’t already have one, you can get yourself one here.
+To use Tigris, you need an account.
+If you don’t already have one, you can create one by signing up via your fly.io account.

 Create a bucket